 In October, it was a bit cold for my liking.
-So I settled for a paddle in the sea, with my boots on.
+I settled for a paddle in the sea, with my boots on.
 As you can see, I got them very wet, maybe it was better if I had taken them off!

-16. And relax
+16. Visit Pembrokeshire to relax

 Further information about the Pembrokeshire Coast

-When is the best time to visit?
+When is the best time to visit Pembrokeshire?

-Do you want to see the wildlife or go birdwatching?
+Do you want to see wildlife or go birdwatching?
 Would you like to hike the whole 186 miles of the coastal path?
 Do you want to relax on the beach?

 Summer is great to visit as you’ll enjoy the warmest temperatures.
 But spring is wonderful for wildlife and birds returning to Ramsey Island.
 Autumn is wonderful, the seals have their pups and much less crowded.